 - NATO may be fused with the EF by the end of the decade

-- Should the European Federation be not set up by the end of teh decade, it may be NATO, which will expand its scope of activities by including the Cyber-war prevention, and possibly, also cover economy, health and infrastructure domains
+- Should the European Federation be not set up by the end of the decade, it might be NATO by expanding its scope of activities like including the Cyber-war prevention, economy, health and infrastructure domains

-- UN establishes a majority voting system in the Security Council but that may be irrelevant if Russia, (and possibly China, although this would probably come last) would have already joined the EF and NATO.
+- UN establishes a majority voting system in the Security Council but that may be irrelevant if Russia, (and possibly China, although it would probably join last) would have already joined the EF and NATO.

 Tony Czarnecki, Sustensis